doitintl/aws-help/Enabling-CUR-New-Customer.md

 ![ticket-1](images/ticket-1.png)
 <br/><br/><br/>

 In the next page,  Use "CUR file backfilling" for the subject and following text for description.
 You should mention the beginning date and end dates for the backfill.
 Mention previous month as the end date.
-The beginning date can be a month and year three years prior to the previous month.
+The beginning date can be a month/year three years prior to the previous month.

 <br/>